-- Only new NFA account creation will be unavailable on November 30th 2021
+- New NFA account creation will be unavailable on November 30th 2021

 - NFA will be fully supported until the official sunset - firstname.lastname@example.org

-- We encourage all partners to watch this video, read all of our supporting KB's and consider preparing for migrations in 2022.
+- We encourage all partners to watch this video, read all of our supporting KB's and consider preparing for migrations.
 The entire Nerdio team is here to support and guide all of our amazing partners during this transition.

 NFA to NMM Migration Guidance is spread across multiple Help Center articles.
 We recommend reading in the order below.

 - [Read First] - Planning for a Successful Migration